crossroads/crm_super_tags/README.markdown

 Installation
 ============

 1) This plugin requires the 'crm_tags' plugin.
-Install this and it's dependencies first by running:

-    rails plugin install git://github.com/mbleigh/acts-as-taggable-on.git
+This plugin needs the acts-as-taggable-on-gem.
+   Add the following line to the bottom of your Gemfile:

+    gem 'acts-as-taggable-on', '>= 2.0.6'

+  Then run `bundle install` to install the gem.

+2) Install the 'crm_tags' plugin:

     rails plugin install git://github.com/crossroads/crm_tags.git

-2) Install the super tags plugin:
+3) Install the 'crm_super_tags' plugin:

     rails plugin install git://github.com/crossroads/crm_super_tags.git

-3) Run the plugin migrations:
+4) Run the plugin migrations:

     rake db:migrate:plugins

-4) Restart your web server.
+5) Restart your web server.